davieu/learning-css-grids/README.md

 https://www.youtube.com/watch?v=M3qBpPw77qo

+This is my frontend git repo.
+It is me just practicing with design and figuring out cool implementations of anything that I want to lean.

 learning about CSS GRID
 to look at just open up the folder and put in copy paste the html path into the browser